anielkapa/CreateYourBook/readme.md

 Works perfect in your office (desktop) and "on-the-go" (mobile support from iphone6).

 ### Getting Started
-> Copy the README file for yourself and start editing!
-Clone the repository:
+Clone the repository link to your console:
 ```
 git -clone https://github.com/anielkapa/CreateYourBook.git
 ```

 ### Installing
->Install node.js environment.
+Install node.js environment.
 At the root of your project, run:
 ```
 npm install
 ```
->Please check package.json devDependencies and install all packages in required version:
+Please check package.json devDependencies and install all packages in required version:
 ```
 "devDependencies": {
   "babel-core": "^6.26.0",